About arc42

 • Nginx → Game Server: REST API (/api/gamey/*, port 4000, internal)

-• React Frontend → Nginx: AJAX/Fetch API calls from browser
+• React Frontend → Nginx: AJAX/Fetch API calls and Socket.IO WebSocket connection from browser

 • Auth Service → auth.db: SQLite native SQL queries